 Penalty: $20.

-[Section 11 amended by No. 113 of 1965 s.
+[Section 11 amended: No. 113 of 1965 s.
 8.]

 12. Statistician may require fresh returns

 If any of the returns required under this Act are not made, or are not collected, or do not reach the hands of the Statistician, or are so imperfect as to be valueless or misleading, the Statistician may direct that such returns be made or collected anew.